mikelui/mikelui.github.io/_guides/VHDL-basics.md

 {% callout primary %}
 #### Ordering in VHDL
-Before we move on, let's distinguish one more difference between VHDL and imperative programming languages, which you have probably seen in the past.
+Before we move on, let's distinguish one more difference between VHDL and the imperative programming languages you've probably seen in the past.
 Imperative programming languages are based on the idea of *sequential* statements.
 In other words, steps are executed one after the other in the order they appear.
 For example, we can assign a value in one step and read it back in consecutive steps.